kevinmichaelchen/api-dispatch/README.md

 ### The problem
-Given a known list of drivers and their geographic whereabouts, and given a known location for a trip pickup, how do we select the nearest drivers quickly and efficiently?
+Given a known list of drivers and their geographic whereabouts, and given a known location for a trip pickup, how do we select the nearest drivers?
 Conversely, how do we select the best trips for drivers?

 ### The solution
 Combine [Google Maps](https://developers.google.com/maps/documentation/distance-matrix/distance-matrix)